 Mark McGwire: Steroids was the self-destructive drug of choice for a number of major league baseball players, including Mark McGwire.
 In 2010, the first baseman for the Oakland Athletics and St. Louis Cardinals finally admitted using performance-enhancing drugs during his career.

 Michael Vick -- In 2007, the NFL star was sentenced to 23 months in prison after pleading guilty to a dogfighting conspiracy charge.
 The former No. 1 draft pick filed for bankruptcy in 2008 and in 2009, the Atlanta Falcons cut ties with him.
-Since then, however, Vick has made a comeback with the Philadelphia Eagles.
+Since then, however, Vick has made a comeback with the Philadelphia Eagles and other teams.

 Mike Tyson -- He was the undisputed heavyweight champion of the world when he was convicted in 1992 of raping 18-year-old beauty pageant queen Desiree Washington.
 He staged a series of comeback fights after his release from prison, but made headlines again for biting off the ear of Evander Holyfield in their 1997 rematch.